 The third method of creating a bas-relief tile is a little more advanced, it involves casting your tile from a hand-made mould.

-Yet again, the first stage is still the same, rolling out your clay between two wooden rulers, this time to a level thickness of around 20mm and cut it into the shape you would like your tile.
+Yet again, the first stage is rolling out your clay between two wooden rulers, this time to a level thickness of around 20mm, and cutting it into the shape you would like your tile to be.

 Once you have gathered them, place your flowers onto the clay in a design you are happy with.

 Put a sheet of baking parchment on top of the flowers and a thick magazine or stack of paper, and gently apply pressure with a rolling pin, pushing the flowers evenly into the clay.
 Be sure not to apply too much pressure as you don't want to start rolling the clay thinner.

 Remove the paper and you will see the flowers are now pressed into the clay.

 Carefully pull the flowers out of the clay, leaving behind their indentations.